jstnrme77/scalerrs-portal/progress.md

 - ✅ Updated summary cards in Deliverables page with improved color-coding (green, orange, red indicators)
 - ✅ Implemented communication between page and layout components using custom events
 - ✅ Fixed table column alignment issues in Deliverables page with proper width classes and padding
+- ✅ Fixed Reports page weekly reports section to avoid having duplicate entries for Apr 22-28
+- ✅ Updated Monthly Walkthrough icon in Reports page to use consistent gray color matching Get Started page
+- ✅ Removed borders from smaller elements inside "Month 2025 Performance Report" in Reports page for cleaner UI
+- ✅ Updated the quarterly report section to ensure TLDR is placed below the summary KPIs
+- ✅ Enhanced quarterly report KPI cards with larger numbers for better visual impact
+- ✅ Updated Traffic & Revenue table in Reports page to have gray headers consistent with KPI dashboard
+- ✅ Fixed text colors in Top Performing Pages section of Reports page to ensure black text for better readability
+- ✅ Removed borders from Experiment cards in quarterly report section for cleaner appearance
+- ✅ Made "Mobile CTA Placement" title bold to improve visual hierarchy in Experiments section
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features